Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Introduction

-One of the main limitation of the existing simulations is either that they are not resolving small enough scales, or they are limited in terms of number of realizations.
-For example, the Coyote Universe simulation suite \citep{2010ApJ...713.1322L} used cosmological volumes of $1300$ $h^{-1}$ Mpc per side, organized in three series for each cosmology.
-The `L-series' consists of 16 realizations that cover to lower-$k$ modes only, the `H-series' covers the quasi-linear regime, and only one realization resolves the $k~1$ $h \mbox{Mpc}^{-1}$ scales.
-Also, the analyses carried by \cite{2011MNRAS.416.1045K} was based on the { SUNGLASS} pipeline \citep{2011MNRAS.414.2235K} which relies on the { GADGET2} tree-{ PM} code.
-They used 100 simulations with $512^3$ particles and a box size of $512$ $h^{-1}$Mpc.
-Running a new series is necessary for no existing suite has both the statistics and the resolution required to extract estimates of the non-Gaussian covariance matrix on 2- and 3-points functions with sub arc-minute accuracy.
+Two of the main limitations of existing simulation suites is that they are either not resolving small enough scales, or they are limited in terms of number of realizations\footnote{Generally speaking, a covariance matrix with $N^2$ elements will have converged if estimated with {\it much more} than $N$ simulations.
+Numerical convergence tests on these matrices have shown that $N^2$ realizations yield an error of the order of ten per cent on each element \citep{2009ApJ...700..479T, 2009arXiv0905.0501D}.}.
+For example, the Coyote Universe simulation suite models many cosmological volumes of $1300$ $h^{-1}$ Mpc per side, organized in three series for each cosmology.
+The `L-series' consists of 16 realizations and covers the lower-$k$ modes only, while the `H-series' covers the quasi-linear regime.
+These two series are produced with a { PM} code, and their combination can probe scales up to $k \sim 0.43 h\mbox{Mpc}^{-1}$.
+In addition, a single realization is ran with a tree-{ PM} code, and resolves the $k\sim1$ $h \mbox{Mpc}^{-1}$ scales \citep{2010ApJ...713.1322L}.
+These allow for a very accurate measurement of the mean power spectrum, but are not adequate to achieve convergence on the covariance matrix.
+The analyses carried by \cite{2011MNRAS.416.1045K} was based on the { SUNGLASS} pipeline \citep{2011MNRAS.414.2235K}, in which 100 simulations were produced with $512^3$ particles and a box size of $512$ $h^{-1}$Mpc.
+For some measurements 100 realizations could be enough, but unfortunately small scales are not resolved well enough, and the agreement with theoretical predictions deviates by more than 10 per cent for $\ell>2000$.
+What we need is to push the resolution limits by at least an order of magnitude, reaching $\ell \sim 10000$.
+Similarly, the $1000$ realizations produced by \cite{2009ApJ...701..945S} have a low resolution compared to our needs.

-In this work, we are constructing the { TCS} simulation suite with { CUBEP3M} with eight times more particles than the above mentioned { SUNGLASS} series, in a volume more than forty times smaller, thus probing the non-linear regime much deeper.
-The resources that { GADGET2} would require for our task is very large\footnote{For an estimator with $N$ bins, the associated covariance matrix has $N^2$ entries, and will have converged if estimated with at least $N^2$ realizations.}, which explains why we opted for an alternative N-body code.